-Foundation Year: We have a Foundation Year option for UK students who do not meet the entry requirements for the degree course.
+Foundation Year: We have a Foundation Year option for students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the scientific skills needed to prepare you for the Midwifery degree, building your confidence, knowledge and skills for further study.
 After successful completion of the Foundation Year, you will progress to the full degree and begin your Midwifery study.
 The Foundation Year will be based at the Talbot Campus, Bournemouth.
 If you wish to study the degree at the Portsmouth Campus, you will be able to choose to this study location upon completing the foundation year in Bournemouth.
 If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 This course is validated by the Nursing and Midwifery Council (NMC), meeting their newest curriculum requirements for midwifery education.